-It’s hard to believe a new year is around the corner.
+It’s hard to believe a new year is here!
 What will you accomplish on your next trip around the sun?
 If climbing Mt.
 Rainier has been on your bucket list, this blog post is for you.

 Lately, I’ve been getting a lot of questions about the difficulty of climbing Mt.
 Rainier.
 My two cents: this mountain is definitely a challenge.
 But if you’re in good shape and mentally tough, it’s definitely within your reach.